alex-free/tonyhax/readme.md

 **A**: They may be already supported, but this isn't verified or documented in any way (yet).
 This will hopefully be investigated by myself soon.

-### Q: Why is removing the FreePSXBoot memory card before booting a  game equired?
+### Q: Why is removing the FreePSXBoot memory card before booting a game required?

 **A**: The original Tonyhax and UniROM use 2 different methods to patch reading of a slot 2 FreePSXBoot memory card after starting the game.
 This is designed to avoid crashing/freezing issues in-game when the FreePSXBoot memory card is attempted to be parsed by game code.
 Unfortunatly these patches implemented by UniROM and the original Tonyhax are not 100% compatibile with all games.
 When enabled they cause some games to not boot up or crash.
 In the interest of maximum compatibility with all games, I use no patches in Tonyhax International (and simply tell users to remove the FreePSXBoot memory card).
 Not having these patches is why Tonyhax International can boot more games then any other loader using FreePSXBoot currently.